Compatibility of Fairness and Nash Welfare under Subadditive Valuations: Abstract

 \section{Abstract}

 { We establish a compatibility between fairness and efficiency, captured via Nash Social Welfare (NSW), under the broad class of subadditive valuations.
 We prove that, for subadditive valuations, there always exists a {\it partial} allocation that is envy-free up to the removal of any good ($\EFX$) and has NSW at least half of the optimal; here, optimality is considered across all allocations, fair or otherwise.
 We also prove, for subadditive valuations, the universal existence of complete allocations that are envy-free up to one good ($\EFone$) and also achieve a factor $1/2$ approximation to the optimal $\NSW$.
-Our $\EFone$ result resolves an open question posed by Garg et al.~(STOC 2023).
+Our $\EFone$ result resolves an open question posed by Garg, Husic, Li, V{\'{e}}gh, and Vondr{\'{a}}k (STOC 2023).

-In addition, we develop a polynomial-time algorithm which, given an arbitrary allocation $\tilA$ as input, returns an $\EFone$ allocation with NSW at least $1/3$ times that of $\tilA$.
+In addition, we develop a polynomial-time algorithm which, given an arbitrary allocation $\tilA$ as input, returns an $\EFone$ allocation with NSW at least $\frac{1}{e^{2/e}}\approx \frac{1}{2.08}$ times that of $\tilA$.
 Therefore, our results imply that the $\EFone$ criterion can be attained simultaneously with a constant-factor approximation to optimal NSW in polynomial time (with demand queries), for subadditive valuations.
 The previously best-known approximation factor for optimal NSW, under $\EFone$ and among $n$ agents, was $O(n)$ -- we improve this bound to $O(1)$.

 It is known that $\EFone$ and exact Pareto efficiency ($\PO$) are incompatible with subadditive valuations.
 Complementary to this negative result, the current work shows that we regain compatibility by just considering a factor $1/2$ approximation: $\EFone$ can be achieved in conjunction with $\frac{1}{2}$-$\PO$ under subadditive valuations.
 As such, our results serve as a general tool that can be used as a black box to convert any efficient outcome into a fair one, with only a marginal decrease in efficiency. }